ayced31/Edge-payments-backend/README.md

 # Payments Worker

-A simple backend service for payments, built for Cloudflare Workers using Prisma Accelerate.
+A simple backend service for payments, built for Cloudflare Workers using Hono & Prisma Accelerate.

 ## Tech Stack